 The steering committee of the doctoral programme evaluates the applications.

 NB!
-It is strongly recommended to apply for the right to study in the autumn 2021 round of applications (1.-15.9.2021), if an applicant does not yet have study rights.
+It is strongly recommended to apply for the right to study in the autumn 2022 application round (1.-15.9.2022), if an applicant does not yet have study rights.